apache/druid/docs/ingestion/kinesis-ingestion.md

 ## Deaggregation

-The Kinesis indexing service supports de-aggregation of multiple rows packed into a single record by the Kinesis Producer Library's aggregate method for more efficient data transfer.
+The Kinesis indexing service supports de-aggregation of multiple rows stored within a single [Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) record for more efficient data transfer.

 To enable this feature, set `deaggregate` to true in your `ioConfig` when submitting a supervisor spec.